zcutlip/video-encoding/README.md

 Take the following as example:

-- Y¸ou have a directory `/home/user/encoding`
+- You have a directory `/home/user/encoding`
 - Your encoding directory contains `file_01.mkv`, `file_02.mkv`, and `file_03.mkv`
 - You want them encoded to `/home/user/videos/TV Shows/My TV Show/Season 01/My TV Show - s01e01.m4v`, etc.